-Are you getting crazy looking error message from The Events Calendar?
+Are you getting crazy-looking error messages from The Events Calendar?
 Here are some of the common errors you might encounter and what they mean.
 Click the message for more details.

 - wp_debug_display mode is on